wekan/wekan/README.md

 [Roadmap is self-hosted on Wekan][roadmap_wefork]

-Roadmaps is not currently as up-to-date.
+Roadmaps is not currently up-to-date.
 You can find more up-to-date info from [Features][features] and [Integrations][integrations] pages, where is links to [Wekan GitHub issues][wekan_issues] where actual work happens.